MartinThoma/MartinThoma.github.io/_posts/2011-09-21-polyglots-crazy-programming-stuff.md

 It might be considered as cheating to use comments as often as I did and using two esoteric programming languages.
 Whitespace works only with whitespaces (space, tab) and Brainfuck needs only +-.;<>[].
 Everything else is interpreted as a comment.

-When I have much more freetime and I don't know what to do, I'll probably write some code with a more interesting output and which is not that obivous.
+When I have much more freetime and I don't know what to do, I'll probably write some code with a more interesting output and which is not that obvious.